 Vitamin B7 aka Biotin

-Make sure you have enough of biotin in your diet to get good skin, hair, and nails during pregnancy.
+Make sure you have enough biotin in your diet to get good skin, hair, and nails during pregnancy.
 Apart from contributing to your baby’s growth, it helps with the mechanism of energy production in the body—it aids in breaking down of carbohydrates and proteins to produce energy.10

-Foods Rich In Vitamin B7: Fortified cereal, mushrooms, raspberries, egg yolk, chicken, wheat bran, cheese, spinach, oats, potato, broccoli, cauliflower, soy, milk, nuts, blackstrap molasses, swiss chard, salmon, liver, and pork.
+Foods Rich In Vitamin B7: Fortified cereal, mushrooms, raspberries, egg yolk, chicken, wheat bran, cheese, spinach, oats, potato, broccoli, cauliflower, soy, milk, nuts, blackstrap molasses, Swiss chard, salmon, liver, and pork.

 Vitamin B-9 aka Folic Acid

 Folic acid is the most vital out of all the vitamin B complexes.
 Doctors usually prescribe folic acid as supplements to be taken during pregnancy.
 It reduces the risk of neural tube defects in babies—mothers are recommended to take 400 micrograms per day.13

 Foods Rich In Folic Acid: Nuts, sprouts, spinach, avocado, asparagus, lentils, beef liver, peas, dried beans, and fortified cereals.